-The monthly law journal exploring legal issues affecting operators in online gambling and gaming including licensing, offshore operators, mobile gaming and m-payments, fixture lists and database rights, online poker, sports betting, match fixing, gambling fraud and security, as well as in-depth discussion of legislation such as the UK Gambling Act 2005, the EU Green Paper, and the US Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA). / read more
+The monthly law journal exploring legal issues affecting operators in online gambling and gaming including licensing, offshore operators, mobile gaming, gambling payments, fixture lists and database rights, online poker, social gaming and gambling, online liquidity, advertising, sports betting, match fixing, Bitcoin gambling, gambling fraud and security, as well as in-depth discussion of legislation such as the UK Gambling (Licensing and Advertising) Bill, the Fourth Anti-Money Laundering Directive and the US Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA)... / read more

-Whether you are a gaming lawyer, operator, payment processor or consultant, have a look around the latest issue with a free, week-long trial of the journal – sign up here.
-And don’t forget to register for our email alert service – for regular email updates containing free content, event information and summaries of new issues as they are published (sign up to this is also for free).
+Whether you are a gaming lawyer, operator, software provider, payment processor or consultant, have a look around the latest issue with a free, week-long trial of the journal – sign up here.
+And don’t forget to register for our free email alert service – for regular email updates containing free content, event information and summaries of new issues as they are published.